Real-Time Sync: From HTTP to Reactive Backends

 The New Principle: Automatic Updates

-Imagine you have a shared shopping list on your smartphone.
-Your partner crosses out "milk" – and immediately you see the change on your phone.
-You don't have to ask, it happens automatically!
+Imagine a shared shopping list on your phone.
+Your partner crosses off "milk", and the change shows up on your phone straight away.
+You never have to ask; it just happens.

 FeatureHTTP (old system)Reactive Backends (new system)

-Data UpdatesYou have to constantly ask: "Is there anything new?"The server informs you automatically of changes
+Data UpdatesYou have to keep asking: "Anything new?"The server notifies you of changes automatically

 AnalogyChecking the letterbox every 5 secondsPush notification on your mobile phone